 Really, does anyone in Madrid work?
 Morning, noon and night people are sitting out in the streets sipping on little coffees, beer and wine.
 This was without a doubt one of our favourite things we encountered during our 5 days in Madrid.
 We loved the pace at which people went about their daily business and nobody ever seemed too stressed out- perfecto!

-Ok, so Madrid doesn’t quite live up to Seville when it comes to food but what’s on offer is still incredibly tasty.
+Ok, so Madrid doesn’t quite live up to Seville in Andalusia when it comes to food but what’s on offer is still incredibly tasty.
 Staying away from the area between Gran Via and Peurta Del Sol (tourist central), the food in Madrid is really good.
 Casa Labra is a must for Bacalao, a small piece of battered cod.
 A little ‘fish and chips’ style tapas, minus the chips, in a bite-size portion.

 Cheap and delicious wine

 Yes, the wine is cheap and yes the wine is delicious.
 Whether you are 5 days in Madrid, a long weekend or just a day, this could well keep you longer than you intended in the Spanish capital.
-A glass of wine in a restaurant for example is about €1.20 while a bottle of local wine in a supermarket starts at just €1.
+A glass of wine in a restaurant, for example, is about €1.20 while a bottle of local wine in a supermarket starts at just €1.

 You don’t need to be ‘into’ architecture, history or anything else to appreciate Madrid’s beautiful buildings and monuments.
 Put on some good shoes and go walk around the city.